guitarrapc/GraniResource/README.md

 IMPORTANT NOTICE
 ----

-This repository will move to https://github.com/guitarrapc/GraniResource for simplify.
+This repository will change name to https://github.com/guitarrapc/GraniResource for simplify.
+Temporary created new name repository.

 DSCResources
 ============